Silvertones Senior Choir -- An Outreach Program of the Larimer Chorale

 This program is meant for active adults, ages 60 and up.
 Participants come together for weekly rehearsals, engage in light stretching and warm-up exercises, learn good vocal technique, and practice about 10 songs per session.
 The exercises are designed to increase stamina and improve balance, posture, and breathing.
 The conductor provides or makes his own arrangements of 9-10 songs per session, all fitting a common theme and ranging in difficulty from pieces sung in unison to selections in four-part harmony.
 The singers even learn a song in a foreign language each session to help improve memory and articulation!
 Overall, the program fosters friendships and laughter.
 Members do not need to audition and they don't need to know how to read music.
 Silvertones experience the pure joy of making music.

 The Silvertones meet from mid-March through mid-November, in a series of three 10-week sessions.
 Weekly rehearsals are on Tuesdays, from 9:30 to 11:00 AM, at Christ United Methodist Church, located at 301 E. Drake, Fort Collins.
-The summer 2017 session will begin on June 13 and end with an informal public performance on August 22.
+The summer 2017 session will end with an informal public performance on Tuesday, August 22.
+The fall session will run from September 5 to November 14.
 Please register in advance by contacting the program's manager, Jennifer Marlowe at LCJenniferMarlowe@gmail.com or call (970) 775-4252.
 Dues are $30 for each 10-week session.
 If you cannot afford this, please ask the staff for a scholarship request form.